Pyrefly: Python Type Checker by Meta

 None * 2even in unannotated code. - Flow types: refines static types through control flow analysis, narrowing types after guards and checks.

-- Module-level incrementality: rechecks only modules that changed, with optimized parallel checking across available cores.
+pyrefly infer(formerlyautotype) writes type annotations directly into source files for parameters, return types, container element types, and the imports they require.
+See how to add type annotations with pyrefly infer. - Module-level incrementality: rechecks only modules that changed, with optimized parallel checking across available cores.

 - Language server: full LSP implementation with code navigation, semantic highlighting, code completion, and inline documentation.

-- Typing spec conformance: passes 87.8% of the official Python typing conformance test suite (122/139 test files), ahead of mypy (58.3%) and ty (53.2%), behind Pyright (97.8%).
+- Typing spec conformance: Pyrefly 0.62 passes 90% of the official Python typing conformance test suite (126/140 test files) as of April 2026, ahead of mypy and ty, behind pyright and Zuban.

 Pros

-- Faster than mypy and Pyright by 10-50x on large codebases
+- Faster than mypy and pyright by 10-50x on large codebases

 - Higher typing spec conformance than mypy and ty